bsnes-emu/bsnes/docs/interface/higan.md

 or just double-click the game, and it will begin playing as though you'd just turned on the console.

+**Note:**
+Sometimes
+the NTSC and PAL variants of a particular console behave differently, or the Japanese and American variants.
+When opening a game from the Game Library, a drop-down list in the bottom-right of the window allows you to choose which regional variation of the console it should emulate.
+For most consoles,
+higan can reliably guess which variant to use, and the list defaults to "Auto".

 To add a new game to your library, choose "Load ROM File ..." from the Library menu.
 A [filesystem browser](#the-filesystem-browser) will appear,